Senior counsel

-The title of Senior Counsel or State Counsel (post-nominal letters: SC) is given to a senior lawyer in some countries that were formerly part of the British Empire.
-"Senior Counsel" is used in current or former Commonwealth countries or jurisdictions that have chosen to change the title "King's Counsel" to a name without monarchical connotations, usually related to the British monarch that is no longer head of state, such that reference to the King is no longer appropriate.
-Examples of jurisdictions which have made the change because of the latter reason include Mauritius, Zambia, India, Hong Kong, Ireland, South Africa, Kenya, Malawi, Singapore, Guyana and Trinidad and Tobago.
-Jurisdictions which have retained the monarch as head of state, but have nonetheless opted for the new title include some states and territories of Australia, as well as Belize.
+Senior Counsel, State Counsel (post-nominal letters: SC), or Senior Advocate is a title given to senior lawyers in some current or former Commonwealth nations, mainly those in which the British monarch is no longer head of state, making the title "King's Counsel" obsolete.
+Examples of such nations are Mauritius, Zambia, India (Senior Advocate), Bangladesh (Senior Advocate), Hong Kong, Ireland, South Africa, Kenya, Malawi, Singapore, Guyana and Trinidad and Tobago.
+Jurisdictions that have retained the monarch as head of state but have nonetheless opted for the new title include some states and territories of Australia, as well as Belize.

 Just as a junior counsel is "called to the [Outer] Bar", a Senior Counsel is, in some jurisdictions, said to be "called to the Inner Bar".
-Senior Counsel may informally style themselves as silks, like their British counterparts.
-This is the case in Ireland, Australia, Hong Kong and South Africa.
+Senior Counsels may informally style themselves silks, like their British counterparts.

 Dress

-In Hong Kong, every Senior Counsel must wear the black robe and silk gown together with a wig when appearing in open court.
-While in Ireland, Senior Counsel wear a silk gown which differs from that of a Junior Counsel.
-The wig is optional in Ireland.
+In Hong Kong, every Senior Counsel must wear a black robe and silk gown together with a wig when appearing in open court.
+In Ireland, Senior Counsel wear a silk gown which differs from that of a Junior Counsel; the wig is optional.

 Australia

 The rank of Senior Counsel has also been introduced in most states and territories of Australia, even though the King remains head of state.
-Between 1993 and 2008 all Australian jurisdictions except the Northern Territory replaced the title of Queen's Counsel with that of Senior Counsel.
-However, in 2013 Queensland restored the rank of Queen's Counsel and there was talk of other Australian states following suit.
-On 3 February 2014, the Victorian Attorney-General announced that the rank of Queen's Counsel would shortly be reinstated in the State of Victoria, with existing and future Senior Counsel having the option to apply to be issued with letters patent appointing them as Queen's Counsel; some 89% of barristers entitled to be called Senior Counsel were reported to have applied for letters patent to become Queen's Counsel.

-On 18 February 2019, the South Australian Government restored the rank of Queen's Counsel.
+Between 1993 and 2008, all Australian jurisdictions except the Northern Territory replaced the title of Queen's Counsel with that of Senior Counsel.
+However, in 2013, Queensland restored the rank of Queen's Counsel and there was talk of other Australian states following suit.
+On 3 February 2014, the Victorian Attorney-General announced that the rank of Queen's Counsel would shortly be reinstated in the State of Victoria, with existing and future Senior Counsels having the option to apply to be issued with letters patent appointing them QCs; some 89% of barristers entitled to be called Senior Counsel were reported to have applied.
+On 18 February 2019, the South Australian Government restored the rank of QC.

-The formal difference appears to be that QCs receive a warrant signed by the relevant state governor, who is the formal representative of the sovereign, whereas SCs receive a certificate issued by the relevant bar association or bureaucracy such as by the judicature of the state supreme court as the case may be.

 Barbados

-The title of Senior Counsel has replaced that of Queen's Counsel in Barbados, which became a republic on 30 November 2021.
+The title of Senior Counsel has replaced that of King's Counsel in Barbados, which became a republic on 30 November 2021.
+Existing KCs are not required to adopt the new title, but all new appointments will be as SC only.

 Belize

-Senior Counsel are appointed in Belize, even though King Charles III is King of Belize.
+Belize uses the title of Senior Counsel, even though Charles III is head of state as King of Belize.